Yu-Leo/nvim/README.md

 ## 🚀 Development

 - It's still a **Work In Progress** and is unlikely to ever be fully stable.
 I change and improve this configuration almost every day.
-- I’ve spent over **150 hours** creating and refining this configuration.
-I will be glad if you find something useful in it for yourself.
 - There are **no guarantees of backward compatibility**.
-- There are two branches in this repository: `main` and `develop`.
-The `develop` branch contains the most up-to-date, but less stable version.
-Periodically, I squash commits in the `develop` branch and merge them into `main`
+- The [`develop`](https://github.com/Yu-Leo/nvim/tree/develop) branch contains the most up-to-date, but less stable version.
+Periodically, I squash commits in it and merge them into `main`
 - Check out **my neovim plugins**:
     - [`Yu-Leo/blame-column.nvim`](https://github.com/Yu-Leo/blame-column.nvim) - displaying git blame information
+    - [`Yu-Leo/gosigns.nvim`](https://github.com/Yu-Leo/gosigns.nvim) - visualizing some Go hints
+    - [`Yu-Leo/cmp-go-pkgs`](https://github.com/Yu-Leo/cmp-go-pkgs) - nvim-cmp source providing the names of Go packages to import
 - Check out **my other dotfiles**: [`Yu-Leo/dotfiles`](https://github.com/Yu-Leo/dotfiles)
+- I’ve spent over **170 hours** creating this configuration and my own plugins.
+I will be glad if you find something useful in them for yourself.
 - License: [MIT](./LICENSE).
 Author: [@Yu-Leo](https://github.com/Yu-Leo)